KurtBoehm/svg-path-editor/docs/source/index.rst

  SVG Path Editor Documentation
 ###############################

-A small, high-precision library for editing, transforming, and optimizing SVG paths in Python.
+A high-precision Python library for editing, transforming, and optimizing SVG paths programmatically.

 It is a port of `svg-path-editor-lib
 <https://www.npmjs.com/package/svg-path-editor-lib>`_ 1.0.3 to Python
-with additional improvements:
+with significant improvements:

--  **Decimal-based geometry**: all coordinates are stored as :class:`decimal.Decimal`, with high-precision SymPy-based computations where appropriate.
-This preserves the decimal values stored in an SVG path and avoids the binary round-off errors that occur with :class:`float`.

--  **In-place and out-of-place operations**: most geometric operations are available in a mutating (``scale``, ``rotate``, …) and a non-mutating (``scaled``, ``rotated``, …) variant.

--  **list-like path modification API**: path-level manipulations (insert, remove, change type, …) are exposed as methods on :class:`SvgPath`.
+-  **High-precision, decimal-based geometry**: all coordinates use :class:`decimal.Decimal`, with SymPy-backed trigonometry and configurable precision to avoid binary floating-point artefacts.

+-  **Rich editing and transformation API**: in-place and out-of-place geometric transforms, absolute/relative conversion, and a :class:`list`-like path structure API (``insert``, ``remove``, ``change_type``, ``set_location``, …).

+-  **Advanced path processing**: corner rounding, robust line/ellipse offsetting, bevel-path generation, and Lambertian bevel shading utilities.

+-  **Path optimization and utilities**: compact, semantically equivalent paths via :func:`optimize_path`, plus helpers such as :func:`reverse_path` and :func:`change_path_origin`.

--  **Typed and documented**: extensive type hints and docstrings for good IDE support and static analysis.
+-  **Typed, documented, and thoroughly tested**: extensive type hints, docstrings, and a :mod:`pytest` suite with 100% coverage.

 #############
  Quick Start